xbmc/kodi-addon-submitter/Readme.md

   already exists, the script will simply update the addon branch in your repository fork.
 - `-s`, `--subdirectory`: Addon is stored in its own directory within the git repo
+- `-m`, `--matrix`: Submit a Python 2/3 compatible addon to `matrix` branch in addition to the target branch.
+This can be used if you want to update a Python 2/3 compatible addon both in `matrix` (Kodi 19.x) and a lower branch at the same time.
+Do not use this option if you want to submit a Python 3 addon only to `matrix` branch.
+Use `-b` option for this.

 Example:
 ```bash